 Remember a few years back when Neko Atsume took the cell phone game world by storm?
 You can relive those simpler times with this cute manga, about a kitten who gets adopted by a young boy and his family.

 Interested in reading more manga?
 Here’s are some standalone manga titles if the thought of diving into a series gives you hives.
-Or maybe you’re curious about the just-released best new manga in 2018?
+Or maybe you’re curious about the just-released best new manga?
 Be sure to check out all of our manga lists for more recommendations!By signing up you agree to our Terms of Service